chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-operations-automation.md

 **Problem #1:** People are generally not good at following directions with near perfect precision.
 We are creative, imaginative, and (as a result of these strengths) we are often distracted.
 These distractions sometimes result in mistakes when performing tasks.

-**Problem #2:** People have a limited ability to hold information in their conscience context when performing a task.
+**Problem #2:** People have a limited ability to hold information in their head when performing a task.
 Sometimes we need to look things up for reference.

 **Problem #3:** It is often easier to ask for help than to find the answer yourself.
 Much of an organization's efficiency is lost because institutional knowledge is either not written down, it is located in an inconvenient location, or your organization has trained people to ask instead of self-help.